WP Rocket Review: Love it and Leave it

 I haven’t enabled Varnish for my sites hosted on Cloudways

-Get reliable hosting, create a few Firewall rules, and you are set.
+Get reliable hosting, create a few custom Firewall rules, and you are set.

 WP Rocket: Image Optimization (10)